taunsquared/taunsquared.github.io/_open-lab-notebook/09-the-first-VIRS-ch01-teaser-04.md

 The front of the research facility is teeming with protesters, who chant "Não sirva aos tiranos em órbita!" and "Educar crianças humanas, não máquinas corporativas!"

-*translation: "Don't serve the tyrants in orbit!", "Educate human children, not corporate machines!"*

-**"...fifth day of violent demonstrations at the Laboratório Nacional de Biociências e Saúde Pública protesting the public research institution's collaboration with Space Consortium..."**
+**"...fifth day of *violent* demonstrations at the Laboratório Nacional de Biociências e Saúde Pública protesting the public research institution's *collaboration* with Space Consortium..."**

 Majhee sneaks into an alleyway to enter the research facility via a back door.

-**"...last week the space exploration conglomerate announced the first ever patent on a device made with synaptic thread technology, commonly known as SynTh..."**
+**"...who recently announced the first ever *patent* on a device made with the *traditionally open source* synaptic thread technology, commonly known as SynTh..."**

+### Learn More

 To learn more about this graphic novel, please visit [www.danbeekim.org/VIRS](/VIRS){:target="_blank"}